Limitations of GDP

 As a result, it does not account for domestic or voluntary work, even though these activities have a considerable positive impact on social welfare, as they complement the market economy and thus improve the standard of living.
 On the other hand GDP does not include black market transactions or other illegal activities that may have a substantial negative impact on overall social well-being.

-If there is a high degree of wealth inequality, the majority of people do not really benefit from an increased economic output because they cannot afford to buy most of the goods and services.
-Thus to accurately describe social welfare it is essential to consider wealth distribution.
+If there is a high degree of inequality when it comes to income distribution, the majority of people do not really benefit from an increased economic output because they cannot afford to buy most of the goods and services.
+Thus to accurately describe social welfare it is essential to consider income distribution (for more information see also the Gini index).

 GDP does not describe what is being produced